stroodle96/trailer-tilt-sensor-custom-card/README.md

 # trailer-tilt-sensor-custom-card
 Custom home assistant lovelace card showing tilt of trailer.

+# Credits
-This is a fork of the [Van tilt card by @CF209](https://github.com/CF209/van-tilt-sensor-custom-card).
+- This is a fork of the [Van tilt card by @CF209](https://github.com/CF209/van-tilt-sensor-custom-card).
 I modified it to be for Travel Trailers.
+- For the sensor and ESPHome configuragtion, see guide [here](https://van-automation.com/adding_van_tilt_sensor.html).

 # Installation
 To install the card, create a new folder in your "homeassistant/www/" directory called "trailer-tilt-card" and download the files to this directory.
 Then in Home Assistant go to Configuration - Lovelace Dashboards - Resources and click "Add Resource".
 Enter "/local/trailer-tilt-card/trailer-tilt-card.js" for the URL and "JavaScript Module" for the type and click create.
 Back in your main dashboard, you can now manually add the new card with the following code: